The best mattress under $1,000 in 2025: Queen-size comfort for less than a grand

 Lightweight sleepers may find it too firm

-Organic beds are known the be some of the very best mattresses for durability and breathability, but they're also notorious for their premium price tags.
-However, eco-luxury sleep brand Awara is constantly discounting their most popular bed, the Awara Natural Hybrid Mattress, so you'll always pick up a queen size for under $1,000.
+Latex mattresses are known for their durability and breathability, but they're also notorious for their premium price tags.
+However, Awara is constantly discounting their most popular bed, the Awara Natural Hybrid Mattress, so you'll always pick up a queen size for under $1,000.

 A constant Awara mattress sale knocks $765 off the Awara Natural Hybrid Mattress, with a discounted bedding bundle.
 You'll also get some generous extras which boosts the organic bed's value for money: 1-year sleep trial, free shipping and returns, and a lifetime warranty.